mcqn/my-first-pcb/README.md

 Start off by running through the basics in [Designing my first #BadgeLife](DesigningMyFirstBadgeLife) and then choose your own route through the remaining tutorials based on what you're looking to build.

+## Agenda

+ * 10am Welcome
+ * 10:30am Work through the basics of designing a simple PCB and preparing the files to send off to manufacture
+ * 12:30pm Lunch Break
+ * 1:30pm Free-form exploring one of the other lessons
+ * 3:30pm Wrap up

 ## Lessons

  * [Designing my first #BadgeLife](DesigningMyFirstBadgeLife).
 The basics, from breadboard to ordering PCBs.  **DO THIS ONE FIRST**